 (Kumano Nachi Taisha Area)

-Daimon-zaka is an impressive cobblestone staircase slope which runs from the base of the valley to Kumano Nachi Taisha, Seiganto-ji and Nachi waterfall.
-It is lined with centuries old Japanese cedars (cryptomeria), camphor tress and bamboo groves.
+Daimon-zaka is an impressive cobblestone staircase slope which runs from the base of the valley to Kumano Nachi Taisha, Seiganto-ji Temple and Nachi waterfall.
+It is lined with centuries-old Japanese cedars (cryptomeria), cypress, camphor trees and bamboo groves.
 Daimon-zaka means “large gate slope” referring to a gate that once stood nearby.
 This is an excellent short walk on the Kumano Kodo pilgrimage route.

-The actual staircase is about 600 meters long with 267 stairs.
-At the end of the slope is the impressive Meitosugi – “husband and wife cedar trees", whose roots are entwined beneath the path.
-Close by is the Daimon-zaka Chaya where you can rent Heian period kimonos, great for some memorial photos.
+The actual stone staircase is about 600 meters long with 267 stairs.
+At the base of the slope is the impressive Meitosugi – “husband and wife cedar trees,” whose roots are entwined beneath the path.
+Close by is the Daimon-zaka-chaya where you can rent Heian period kimonos, great for some memorial photos.
 Near the top of the slope you can catch your first glimpse of the awe-inspiring Nachi falls.

-Turn to the right at the top of the slope and you will re-join the road.
-Descend ~50 meters and to the left is another staircase thorough some shops to the shrine grounds.
-If you walk down the road you will come to the entrance of the falls.
+At the top of Daimon-zaka, you can continue upstairs another 20 minutes to the shrine complex area and visit Kumano Nachi Taisha, Seiganto-ji Temple.
 It is probably best to climb the stairs to the shrine grounds first, and then walk down beside the pagoda to the falls.

 ※Walking times do not include breaks and are based on the abilities of a healthy walker, without a pack, in good weather.
 Please plan accordingly.

-Access: Buses run from Kii-Katsuura via Nachi Station to the base of Daimon-zaka slope daily (400 yen, 20 min) Bus Timetable #8.
+Buses run from Kii-Katsuura via Nachi Station to the base of Daimon-zaka slope daily (20 min).
+Use Bus Timetable No. 8.